Iran–Sudan relations: History

-Sudan maintained good relations with the Shah's Iran, securing a number of loans during the period prior to the Iranian revolution.
+Sudan maintained good relations with the Pahlavi Iran, securing a number of loans during the period prior to the Iranian revolution.
 Following the revolution, Sudan, led by pro-West Gaafar Nimeiry, supported Iraq in its war with Iran, in line with Arab League policy.
 Sudan's Prime Minister Sadiq al Mahdi made an official visit to Tehran in the late 1980s thus establishing ties with the Islamic Republic.
 Following the Islamist-supported military coup led by Omar al-Bashir, Sudan sought close relations with Iran.
 The growing ties help continue the Islamisation of Sudan.
 In the post-Cold War era, Sudan remains Iran's closest ally in Africa.
 Sudan was for years the only African state ruled by Islamists.
 The two states, despite the "Sunni-Shiite divide" quickly became close allies.
 Sudan had a long, if inconsistent, relationship with Iran, which deteriorated when Sudan supported Iraq during the 1990–91 Gulf War but began to improve by the mid-1990s.
 In 1991, Iranian President Ali Akbar Hashemi Rafsanjani made an official visit to Khartoum, accompanied by more than 150 Iranian officials."
 He declared the "Islamic Revolution of Sudan, alongside Iran's pioneer revolution, can doubtless be the source of movement and revolution throughout the Islamic world."
 Sudanese–Iranian interaction increased significantly in 2004.
 The two countries signed a memorandum on security cooperation, and Sudan stressed Iran's right to use nuclear energy for peaceful purposes.
 During the eighth session of the Iran–Sudan joint economic commission, the two sides agreed to increase technical, educational, and research cooperation in the agricultural sector.
 Iranian president Muhammad Khatami, during a visit to Sudan in October 2004, supported Khartoum's controversial handling of the Darfur crisis and signed bilateral cooperation agreements on economic, agricultural, and banking issues.
 As Iran became an increasingly important actor in the Middle East, Sudan increased its interaction with Tehran.
 Al-Bashir visited Iran in April 2006.
 Sudan's defense minister discussed Iranian weapons sales and training for Khartoum's security forces during a visit to Tehran in January 2007.
 Iranian president Mahmoud Ahmadinejad visited Khartoum in February 2007, when he voiced strong support for Sudan and signed seven agreements.
 There continued to be high-level contact between Sudan and Iran.
 Sunni Sudan did not find forging close relations with Shia Iran an insuperable difficulty, and as of 2011 Sudan was arguably Iran's closest friend in Africa.